-While I don’t live in a climate that allows for pineapple harvests, sometimes near the end of the season, pineapples sell for $3 a piece, at the grocery store.
+While I don’t live in a climate that allows for pineapple harvests, sometimes near the end of the season, pineapples sell for $3 apiece, at the grocery store.
 This is a great price, here in the Great White North of Canada.
 At that time, I buy several and dry them in my dehydrator to use in trail mix and baking over the winter.
-Cutting pineapple is a little tricky if you haven’t done it before.
-So here’s a step by step guide to help you get it right the first time.
+Cutting a pineapple is a little tricky if you haven’t done it before.
+So here’s a step-by-step guide to help you get it right the first time.

 Peel and Slice your Pineapple

 When you look at a pineapple, there are eyes that bore into the fruit.
 You can’t just slice it like you would a banana or an apple.
 You need to remove the eyes as well.

 Start by cutting off the top and bottom of the pineapple so that you can stand it firmly on your cutting board.
 Using a sharp knife (be cautious that you don’t cut your fingers) slice downward, taking off the outer coarse brown skin of the pineapple, close to the eyes.
 You’ll want to take as much of the eyes with the skin as possible.
 Afterward, if you want to, you can scrape the skin to get some of the sweet flesh and juice to reserve.
 If you have a lot of pineapples to process, give the cut skin to the chickens or goats, and they will be happy to clean it up for you.